 A healthy cornea is round like a ball.
 If the cornea begins to thin, it can start to bulge into a cone shape.
 This is a condition called keratoconus.
-Due to the cone shape of the cornea, the light deflects when it enters the retina, resulting in distorted vision.
+Due to the cone shape of the cornea, the light bends irregularly and as it hits the back of the eye (retina), defocus and blur will distort vision.
+Many times glasses are not able to increase vision due to the irregularities on the cornea.
+There is a loss of best-corrected vision.
 Fortunately, the professionals at Dr. Landrio & Associates can treat the condition.

 There are several treatments for keratoconus.
 The treatment method that your optometrist chooses would depend on the severity of your condition.
 In some cases, your eye doctor will need to try a few treatment methods until they find the one that is the most effective.